 Alternately, just keep reading and we’ll sum it up for you.

-Unlike some states, Massachusetts will experience a huge wave of foliage across the entire state at pretty much the same time for all areas.
-That means that the best place to see fall colors in Massachusetts is anywhere your heart desires in our beautiful state.
+Unlike some states, Massachusetts will typically experience a huge wave of foliage color across the entire state at pretty much the same time for all areas.
+That means that the best place to see fall colors in Massachusetts is anywhere your heart desires.

 Click here to use the interactive map yourself and learn more about when to see fall colors in Massachusetts.